 Functions: Hours, minutes, perpetual calendar, alarm, UTC, two time zones, countdown timer, chronograph

-Power reserve: 24 months (End of life indicator)
+Power reserve: 24 months (End-of-life indicator)

 Case: Titanium